• Skip to main content

 You can also go forward OR backward to work your muscles differently.

-Suitable for all fitness levels, Assault Bikes are simple to operate, sturdy, and you can use them for standalone workouts or in conjunction with other types of exercise equipment.
+Suitable for all fitness levels, Assault Bikes are simple to operate, sturdy, and can be used for standalone workouts or alongside other exercise equipment.

 Perfect for home gyms, Assault Bikes are rugged, stable, and hardwearing machines.